michaelmiaomiao/michaelmiaomiao.github.io/_posts/2019-06-12-EY_Global_Data_Challenge.md

 - The challenge objective
 I would like to predict how many people are in the city center between 15:00 and 16:00.
 The test dataset contains a number of devices where the trajectories after 15:00 have been removed.
 All but one: After 15:00, you will find one last trajectory, with (1) entry location, (2) entry time and an exit time that is between 15:00 and 16:00.
 But the exit point has been removed.

+**My task is to predict the location of this last exit point and whether this device is within the city center or not.
+The target variable is the latter.**